Analyzing Human-Human Interactions: A Survey

-While DPMs encode a particular pose or motion spatially only, extensions have been proposed to deal with the time-varying nature of human interactions. \citet{yao2014animated} focus on human-object interactions and capture the movement related to a key pose using a DPM and a linked set of motion templates that also correspond to different phases of the performance. \citet{tian2013spatiotemporal} have extended DPMs for action detection to model changes in pose over time, using spatiotemporal descriptors \citep{klaser2008spatio}.
+While DPMs encode a particular pose or motion spatially only, extensions have been proposed to deal with the time-varying nature of human interactions. \citet{yao2014animated} focus on human-object interactions and capture the movement related to a key pose using a DPM and a linked set of motion templates that also correspond to different phases of the performance. \citet{tian2013spatiotemporal} have extended DPMs for action detection to model changes in pose over time.
 These formulations work well for the representation of coarse movements, but finer-scale movements are difficult to model because the motion is not linked to specific parts of the body.
-An extension of DPMs to include part deformations not only in space and scale, but also in time is presented in \citet{van2018hands}.
-This enables the detection, in both space and time, of interactions that are characterized by a single key pose or key movement phase. \citet{tran2012max} also address a localization task but consider linking regions over time based on HOG and HOF in a structured learning approach.
-A max-path algorithm is used to find the optimal volume that contains the action in space and time.